 Dr Martin Fisher

 Julia joined the Oryx team in 2017, eager to combine her experience in scholarly publishing with her passion for biodiversity conservation.
-Before taking up her current position, she worked with online editorial workflow systems at Cambridge University Press for a decade, having previously gained experience in books and journals publishing and trade in Berlin.
+Before taking up her current position, she worked with a variety of journals at Cambridge University Press, having previously gained experience in books and journals publishing and trade in Berlin.
 Prior to pursuing a career in academic publishing, Julia completed her degree in biology, with a special focus on zoology, ecology and behavioural physiology, at the universities of Jena and Leipzig in Germany.

 Emma joined the Oryx team in 2022 after completing an MSc in wildlife conservation at the University of the West of England.
 She has a particular interest in African wildlife conservation and the wildlife trade, and focused her MSc research on the impact of wild meat hunting on duiker populations in Central Africa.
 She has volunteered at organisations including ZSL and Conservation Optimism and has trained as a field guide in South Africa.
 Emma studied biology at Durham University and, before moving into the conservation sector, worked as a qualified accountant at a large accountancy firm.